CYRiXplaysHalo/HaloUpscaleProject/README.md

 ## Halo 1

 The first version of this model takes 320x240 images and upscales them to 1280x960 images.
 It was trained on 87,000 images across all maps.
+Eventually I will upload the image datasets as well.

 [HUPcy_h1v1.7z](https://drive.google.com/file/d/1u90t0iXwnQX-yv7WudV1TxcLgG0zqfAj/view?usp=sharing)